seb1k/nut-ntfy/README.md

 NOTIFYCMD "/etc/nut/send_ntfy"

 Edit the file /etc/nut/send_ntfy

-Replace line 63 and 74 YOUR_NTFY_TOPIC by your ntfy topic Add your UPS name on line 3 : UPS_name="YOUR_UPS_NAME" (You can find it with "upsc -l")
+- Replace line 3 YOUR_NTFY_TOPIC by your ntfy topic

+- Add your UPS name on line 4 : UPS_name="YOUR_UPS_NAME" (You can find it with "upsc -l")

 ## 3 - Test
 Use this command and a message should appear on your ntfy topic
 ```console